KollinRT/PythonTextBasedGame/README.md

 - **Map transitions** – the beginner map leads into an intermediate area and the journey can return back.
-- **Pygame interface** – run the game with a simple graphical overlay that shows status, neighbours and recent events.
+- **Pygame interface** – run the game with a simple graphical overlay that shows status, neighbours, recent events and full battle breakdowns.

 ## Requirements